Dallinger/Dallinger/docs/source/demoing_dallinger.rst

-Demoing Wallace
+Demoing Dallinger
 ===============

-First, make sure you have Wallace installed:
+First, make sure you have Dallinger installed:

--  :doc:`installing_wallace_for_users`
+-  :doc:`installing_dallinger_for_users`
--  :doc:`developing_wallace_setup_guide`
+-  :doc:`developing_dallinger_setup_guide`

-To test out Wallace, we'll run an example experiment in debug mode.
-From a terminal within the Wallace directory, run
+To test out Dallinger, we'll run an example experiment in debug mode.
+From a terminal within the Dallinger directory, run

 ::

     cd examples/bartlett1932
-    wallace debug
+    dallinger debug

-You will see some output as Wallace loads.
+You will see some output as Dallinger loads.
 When it is finished, you will see something that looks like:

 ::